ThomasMertes/seed7/src/read_me.txt

   - Firebird     libfbclient-devel

-WHAT TO DO WHEN ERRORS HAPPEN DURING THE COMPILATION?
+WHAT TO DO IF ERRORS HAPPEN DURING THE COMPILATION?

     In most cases errors indicate that some development package of your distribution is missing.
 If your operating system is